 Wreaths Across America Update

-On Saturday, December 15th, I joined tens of thousands of volunteers across the country in laying wreaths at Veterans cemeteries as part of the annual Wreaths Across America remembrance event.
+On Saturday, December 15, I joined tens of thousands of volunteers across the country in laying wreaths at veterans cemeteries as part of the annual Wreaths Across America remembrance event.
 In previous years, I volunteered my time at Arlington National Cemetery.
 This year I decided to spend time at Cheltenham Veterans Cemetery in Prince George’s County.

-The weather outside was definitely wet, yet nearly one thousand willing volunteers turned out to Remember our fallen U.S. Veterans, Honor those who serve, and Teach our children the value of freedom.
-Sadly, of the nearly 23,000 Veterans and family members buried there, many thousands of graves did not receive a wreath…simply not enough wreaths donated.
-In addition to laying a wreath on the grave of Navy Veteran Warren Hicks, I visited as many of the unadorned graves as possible, reading those names aloud, if only to myself, to remember those Veterans as well.
+The weather outside was definitely wet, yet nearly 1,000 willing volunteers turned out to remember our fallen U.S. veterans, honor those who serve, and teach our children the value of freedom.
+Sadly, of the nearly 23,000 veterans and family members buried there, many thousands of graves did not receive a wreath … there were simply not enough donated.
+In addition to laying a wreath on the grave of Navy veteran Warren Hicks, I visited as many of the unadorned graves as possible, reading those names aloud (if only to myself) to remember those veterans as well.

 Veterans Employment (courtesy of Hiring Our Heroes)

 Join Hiring Our Heroes and event co-host Paralyzed Veterans of America at the Washington Hiring Expo with the Washington Wizards on Wednesday, January 9.
-Spend the day connecting directly with recruiters and hiring managers from 100+ local and national companies of all sizes.
+Spend the day connecting directly with recruiters and hiring managers from more than 100 local and national companies of all sizes.

 All registered veteran and military spouse job seekers who attend the hiring expo are eligible to receive:

-- One-on-one resume review and career coaching from our experts at Leidos
+- One-on-one resume review and career coaching from Leidos; and

 Disabled Veterans Sports Opportunities